Isabel has a broad commercial and chancery practice, with a particular focus on Property, Insolvency and Commercial litigation.

-In the past, Isabel has been led by Romie Tager QC in a two-day appeal to the Court of Appeal in Group Seven Ltd v Allied Investment Corporation Ltd EWCA Civ 631 and by Gary Blaker QC in a two-week trial in Van Collem v Van Collem EWHC 2258 (Ch).
-Both of these cases concerned civil fraud and multi-million pound claims.
-Her current and recent instructions as sole counsel include:
+In the past, Isabel has been led by Romie Tager KC in a two-day appeal to the Court of Appeal in Group Seven Ltd v Allied Investment Corporation Ltd EWCA Civ 631 and by Gary Blaker KC in a two-week trial in Van Collem v Van Collem EWHC 2258 (Ch).
+Both of these cases concerned civil fraud in the context of multi-million pound claims.

 Company & Partnership

-Isabel acts for a wide range of creditors, debtors and office holders in an advisory and representative capacity.
-She is regularly instructed by HM Revenue & Customs, the Official Receiver, the Insolvency Service and the Secretary of State for Business, Energy & Industrial Strategy.
+Isabel is recognised as a leading insolvency specialist.
+She acts for a wide range of creditors, debtors and office holders in an advisory and representative capacity.
+She frequently appears in the Insolvency & Companies Court.
+During her appointment to the Attorney General’s panel Isabel received regular instructions from HM Revenue & Customs, the Official Receiver, the Insolvency Service and the Secretary of State for Business, Energy & Industrial Strategy (now Secretary of State for Business & Trade).
 Isabel’s practice covers both individual and corporate insolvency proceedings.
-Some current and recent instructions include:

 Landlord & Tenant